JiangWeibeta/MLIC/README.md

 *MLIC <sup> ++ </sup>: Linear Complexity Multi-Reference Entropy Modeling for Learned Image Compression*  [[Arxiv](https://arxiv.org/abs/2307.15421)] [[OpenReview](https://openreview.net/forum?id=hxIpcSoz2t)] is accepted at ICML 2023 Neural Compression Workshop !

-## Bug Fixes

-I fix the implementation of *LinearGlobalIntraContext*.

-New pre-trained models will be released soon.
-The performance is slightly better than before on Kodak and Tecnick.

 ## Architectures

 ![image](assets/arch.png)